edwindj/tabplotd3/README.md

 Issues
 ======
 `tabplotd3` relies on `Rook`.
-At the moment Rook is archived at CRAN because of conflicts with the current development version of `R`.
+At the moment Rook is archived at CRAN because of conflicts with the current development version of `R` and therefore subsequently tabplotd3 is currently not available from CRAN.

-Rook can be installed from [http://github.com/jhorner/Rook]
+Rook can be installed from [http://github.com/jeffreyhorner/Rook]